 Preparations for the Games

-Insight caught up with Australian medal hopeful, Karri McMahon, to discuss her preparations for the Games and how CSU’s Elite Athlete Program has supported her study and athletic journey.
+Insight caught up with Karri McMahon before the Games to discuss her preparations and how CSU’s Elite Athlete Program has supported her study and athletic journey.

 What tactics do you use to balance your training and study commitments?

 “I’m a very organised person – ask anyone who knows me!
 I have a yearly calendar that helps me map out my interstate and international trips and tournaments, as well as key dates for uni (like beginning and end of sessions, exam periods, due dates, etc.).
 A weekly planner is also part of my day-to-day life.
 I schedule in all the uni tasks that need to be completed that week, as well as all of my hockey commitments.